Kdan Mobile gets $16M Series B for its cloud-based content and productivity tools – TechCrunch

 “In that regard, it’s about helping users where they are, rather than trying to sway them away from existing products or services,” Su said.

-In statement, Dattoz Partner CEO Yeon Su Kim said, “We see tremendous growth in the market for software and solutions that empower the post-pandemic hybrid workforce.
+In a statement, Dattoz Partner CEO Yeon Su Kim said, “We see tremendous growth in the market for software and solutions that empower the post-pandemic hybrid workforce.
 Kdan’s powerful product suite and the leadership team’s ability to executive have led to its strong momentum in several key markets, including the U.S. and Asia markets.”

-Note: Update: Number of members and total funding updated.